 Deferred tax is measured at the tax rates that are expected to be applied to the temporary differences when they reverse, based on the laws that have been enacted or substantively enacted by the end of the reporting period.
-Deferred tax assets and liabilities are offset if there is a legally enforceable right to set off corresponding current tax assets against current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority on the Company.
+Deferred tax assets and liabilities are offset if there is a legally enforceable right to set off corresponding current tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority on the Company.